mattermost/docs/source/help/getting-started/searching.rst

 ------------------------

 - Multiple-word searches return results that contain *all* of your search criteria.
 - Search modifiers can help narrow down searches.
-See the `Search Modifiers`_ section below for details.
+See the `Search Modifiers`_ section for details.
 - You can search Archived channels as long as you're a member of that channel.

-  - If you're unable to see messages in archived channels in your search results, ask your System Admin if **Allow users to view archived channels** has been disabled under **System Console > Site Configuration > Users and Teams**.
+  - If you're unable to see messages or files in archived channels in your search results, ask your System Admin if **Allow users to view archived channels** has been disabled under **System Console > Site Configuration > Users and Teams**.
-  - To remove archived channels from your search results, you can leave Archived channels.
+  - To remove archived channels from your search results, you can leave the Archived channels.
 - Like many search engines, common words such as ``the``, ``which``, and ``are`` (known as "stop words"), as well as two-letter and one-letter search terms, are not shown in search results because they typically return too many results.
-See the `Technical Notes`_ section below for details.
+See the `Technical Notes`_ section for details.
 - IP addresses (e.g. ``10.100.200.101``) don't return results.
-- When no search type is selected, message search results are returned first.

 Technical Notes
 ---------------